 Over the past two weeks, the internet’s viral outrage has been targeting United Airlines, the brand that has been in crisis mode after a bloodied passenger was forcibly dragged off a plane.
 Millions of people witnessed videos of the incident being spread over social media.

 With today’s interconnected world, a public relations crisis can start with one tweet.
-While United Airline might be feeling great about the millions of mentions the brand received on Twitter during the last two weeks – the brand is in trouble, as these mentions are filled with complaints and sarcasm.
-Here’s a visualization of the United Airlines’ brand mention and negative tweets growth since the incident:
+While American Airlines might be feeling great about the millions of mentions the brand received on Twitter, the brand could be in trouble if most mentions are filled with complaints and sarcasm.

-In this blog, I will walk you through how to conduct a step-by-step sentiment analysis using United Airlines’ Tweets as an example.
-Before we start, let’s first introduce the topic of sentiment analysis and discuss the purpose behind an sentiment analysis.
+In this blog, we will walk you through how to conduct a step-by-step sentiment analysis using United Airlines tweets in 2017 and American Airlines’ actions in 2020 as examples.
+Before we start, let’s first introduce the topic of sentiment analysis and discuss the purpose behind sentiment analysis.

 What is Sentiment Analysis?